-- The main pro for ditching your raised bed and sleeping on the ground is improved overall blood circulation in your entire body.
-Plenty of health benefits include less neck and back pain.
+- The main pros for ditching your raised bed and sleeping on the ground are improved overall blood circulation and less neck and back pain.
 These are similar benefits reported by people who don't sleep with a pillow.
 People who sleep on a mattress directly on the floor also have a significantly lower risk of scoliosis, a medical condition where the spine has an unnatural curve.
-Some people who started sleeping on the ground reported overall improvement and disappearance of any type of back pain, and some report that it also relieves joint pain.
+Some people who started sleeping on the ground also reported joint pain relief.
 Keep in mind, there is not a large amount of research done on the benefits of floor sleeping, so be sure to talk about this with your doctor, especially if you have significant pain.